Azure/c-pal/interfaces/devdoc/threadpool_requirements.md

 ```c
 MOCKABLE_FUNCTION(, void, threadpool_close, THREADPOOL_HANDLE, threadpool);
 ```
+Note: threadpool_close will be deprecated and threadpool_dispose will perform additional tasks of threadpool_close.
+This function will exist until all the libraries calling this API are modified to use only threadpool_create.
 `threadpool_close` closes an open `threadpool`.

 **NON_THREADPOOL_01_016: [** If `threadpool` is `NULL`, `threadpool_close` shall return. **]**

+[Will be moved to threadpool_dispose.]
 **NON_THREADPOOL_01_017: [** Otherwise, `threadpool_close` shall switch the state to CLOSING. **]**

-**NON_THREADPOOL_01_018: [** Then `threadpool_close` shall close the threadpool, leaving it in a state where an `threadpool_open` can be performed. **]**
+[Will be moved to threadpool_dispose] **NON_THREADPOOL_01_018: [** Then `threadpool_close` shall close the threadpool, leaving it in a state where an `threadpool_open` can be performed. **]**

 **NON_THREADPOOL_01_019: [** If `threadpool` is not OPEN, `threadpool_close` shall return. **]**